-Why does The Patterson Foundation support the 2020 Census Education?
+Why did The Patterson Foundation support the 2020 Census Education?

-Why is participating in the 2020 Census important to the region?
+Why was participating in the 2020 Census important to the region?

 Accurate census data provides vital information about the people living in a community that strengthens and supports the efforts of multiple sectors.
 An accurate count benefits communities in numerous ways, such as: